2021–22 Liga 3 (Indonesia)

-The 2021–22 Liga 3 is the sixth season of the Liga 3 under its current name, the seventh season under its current league structure, and the only amateur league football competition in Indonesia.
+The 2021–22 Liga 3 is the fifth season of the Liga 3 under its current name, the sixth season under its current league structure, and the only amateur league football competition in Indonesia.

 Persijap were the defending champions from the 2019 season after the 2020 season was cancelled due to COVID-19 pandemic in Indonesia.

 Team changes

 The following teams changed division after the 2019 season.

 Overview

 In this season, the regional round stage are not held due to COVID-19 pandemic, so teams that qualify from the provincial round will immediately qualify for the national round.